RayAndrade/TheRayCode/JavaScript/Creational/AbstractFactory/README.md

 | **Purpose**          | To produce related objects that should be used together               |
 | **Benefit**          | Keeps object creation consistent and clean                            |
 | **Client code**      | Doesn’t care about the exact classes, just uses the factory           |

----

-Let me know if you'd like this broken down **even further** with visual diagrams or a separate `README.md` version for GitHub.